Delivery of the fetus in breech presentation

 - University of Fort Hare, South Africa

 Vaginal breech delivery in selected cases, as described below, is associated with a low risk of complications and is considered a reasonable option for delivery by some clinicians and pregnant women.
 Even in institutions with a policy of routine cesarean delivery for breech presentation, vaginal breech deliveries occur because of situations such as precipitous delivery, out of hospital delivery, lethal fetal anomaly or fetal death, and mother's preference for vaginal birth.
 Therefore, it is essential for clinicians to maintain the skills of vaginal breech delivery.

-This topic will review techniques for vaginal breech birth.
+This topic will review techniques for breech birth.
 Choosing the best route of delivery of the fetus in breech presentation is reviewed separately.
 (See "Overview of issues related to breech presentation".)

 VAGINAL BREECH DELIVERY

-Criteria for an optimal situation — Various criteria have been developed to minimize the risk of vaginal breech delivery.
+Criteria for an optimal patient selection — Various criteria have been developed to minimize the risk of vaginal breech delivery.
 These criteria for patient selection are largely based upon clinical experience, and typically include the following characteristics [1-4].
 In a prospective series of over 8000 women with breech presentation at term, only about 30 percent of women met these criteria .

 - ACOG Committee on Obstetric Practice.
 ACOG Committee Opinion No. 340.
 Mode of term singleton breech delivery.
 Obstet Gynecol 2006; 108:235.